You are currently signed in as .

 Early in the 20th century, internal-combustion engines were used to power pumps.
 The newly created pumper (automotive hose carrier) carried a powerful pump, a large amount of hose (usually about 1,000 feet), and a tank of water for use when a supply of water was not available.

-But while these innovations helped to advance fire-service technology, other problems still plagued the industry.
-The Triangle Shirtwaist Company fire of 1911 occurred in a New York City sweatshop and resulted in the deaths of 146 people, mostly young immigrant women.
+But while these innovations helped to advance fire-service technology, other problems still plagued the industry, such as tackling fires in crowded cities.
+An event that brought change to the profession was the Triangle Shirtwaist Company fire of 1911, which occurred in a New York City sweatshop and resulted in the deaths of 146 people, mostly young immigrant women.
 The fire began on the eighth floor of the Asch Building just east of Washington Square Park and quickly spread upward to the two top floors.
 Fire truck ladders, which only reached to six stories, were of little help.
 Some workers, trapped by doors that had been illegally locked to prevent theft, leapt from windows to their deaths.
 Other workers died when the building's overloaded fire escape collapsed.
 This fire, as well as other urban fires of the time, spread easily because of the crowded conditions, poor building techniques and materials, and sparse water supplies available for fighting fire.

 Because of an increased knowledge of fire science, fire fighting has evolved from a relatively low-skilled but noble occupation to a highly specialized, technical profession that has expanded considerably in scope to keep pace with the staggering losses of life and property from fire.
 Perhaps the most dramatic development is that providing emergency care to the ill and injured is now a major part of firefighters' jobs.
 Most professional firefighters are not only trained in fire suppression but are also trained as emergency medical technicians (EMTs) or paramedics.
 In addition to hoses and axes, firefighters use lifesaving equipment, including cardiac defibrillators and medication.
 Rapid response from a well-trained firefighter is often the difference between life and death in emergency medical calls.